- ACL Surgery

 Following a nonsurgical ACL treatment, recovery may take up to 6-8 weeks.
 During this time, physical therapy can help improve the strength and mobility of the knee and leg.
 On the other hand, physical therapy after an ACL surgery may last up to 4-6 months to ensure an ACL graft is adjusting properly.
 During the first few weeks following torn ACL surgery, you may visit with your physical therapist several times a week.
 If your ACL tear surgery and recovery go well, you may be able to practice physical therapy exercises alone at home and meet with your physical therapist every few weeks for the remaining time.

 How can I learn more about ACL surgery?

-To learn more about ACL surgery, please request an appointment online or call Dr. Rozbruch’s orthopedic office in NYC at 212-744-9857.
+To learn more about ACL surgery, please request an appointment online or contact Dr. Rozbruch’s orthopedic office at 917.975.0061.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.